-- Section 11.
-Any member of the DDC academic community who is subjected to gender-based misconduct may bring the matter to the concerned authorities designated to handle gender-based cases, as follows: - 11.1 If a gender-based complaint is lodged against a student, the complainant should bring the matter to the Program Chair and College Dean.
-The latter shall assess if the complainant is to be brought to the CODI with assistance from the SPS or have the complaint resolved at his level. - Section 12.
-A formal complaint must be in writing and must be immediately filed specifying the nature of the charge, date/s of alleged gender-based misconduct, respondent's name, and any other relevant information.
-Late reporting may impede a proper investigation. - Section 13.
-All complaints will be acknowledged and promptly investigated and will include interviews with the complainant, the respondent, and other persons believed to have knowledge relevant to the allegations. - Section 14.
-All complaints will be investigated in an impartial manner and will include opportunities for both the complainant and the alleged perpetrator to be heard and to present evidence. - Section 15.
-Informal Resolution. - 15.1.
-Students who complain of gender-based violations may seek the advice and informal resolution of the complaint without lodging a written complaint at the department level. - 15.2.
-Informal resolution shall consist of: - clarifying whether the alleged behavior may constitute gender-based misconduct as defined by this policy;
+Section 20.
+Any member of the DDC academic community who is subjected to gender-based sexual harassment and misconduct may bring the matter to the concerned authorities designated to handle gender-based cases, as follows:

+20.1.
+If a gender-based complaint involves students of the same Program, the complainant should bring the matter to the Program Chair and College Dean.
+The latter shall assess if the complainant is to be brought to the CODI with assistance from the Student Support Services or have the complaint resolved at the Program level.

+20.2.
+If a gender-based complaint involves students of different Programs, the complaint shall be lodged at the Student Support Services Office through the Prefect of Discipline to be endorsed to the CODI.

+Section 21.
+A formal complaint must be in writing and must be immediately filed specifying the nature of the charge, date/s of alleged gender-based harassment and misconduct, respondent's name, and any other relevant information.
+Late reporting may impede a proper investigation.

+Section 22.
+All complaints will be acknowledged and promptly investigated and will include interviews with the complainant, the respondent, and other persons believed to have knowledge relevant to the allegations.

+Section 23.
+All complaints will be investigated in an impartial manner and will include opportunities for both the complainant and the alleged perpetrator to be heard and to present evidence.

+Section 24.
+Informal Resolution.

+24.1.
+Students who complain of gender-based violations may seek the advice and informal resolution of the complaint without lodging a written complaint at the Program level.

+24.2.
+Informal resolution shall consist of:

+• clarifying whether the alleged behavior may constitute gender-based harassment and misconduct as defined by this policy;

-- encouraging the complainant and respondent to seek the type of support they need; - Exploring strategies to resolve the matter. - 15.3 Informal resolution shall commence three (3) days after the alleged gender-related complaint is reported by the victim.
+encouraging the complainant and respondent to seek the type of support they need;

+• Exploring strategies to resolve the matter.

+24.3 Informal resolution shall commence three (3) days after the alleged gender-related complaint is reported by the victim.

-Section 16.
+Section 25.
 Formal Resolution.

-- 16.1.
-If informal action does not succeed in resolving the complaint, the immediate supervisor will endorse the case to the CODI for investigation and resolution. - 16.2.
-To proceed with the formal investigation, the CODI shall: - Notify the complainant and the respondent of the investigation to be conducted; - Provide the respondent with a copy of the complaint; - Give the respondent time to respond to the complaint in writing five (5) days from the receipt of the notification of the investigation; - Conduct investigation; - Determine whether the allegations are proven according to the weight of evidence; - Prepare a report of its findings for submission to the President for the finality of the decision. - 16.3.
+25.1.
+If informal action does not succeed in resolving the complaint, the immediate supervisor will endorse the case to the CODI for investigation and resolution.

+25.2.
+To proceed with the formal investigation, the CODI shall:

+- Notify the complainant and the respondent of the investigation to be conducted; - Provide the respondent with a copy of the complaint;

+• Give the respondent time to respond to the complaint in writing five (5) days from the receipt of the notification of the investigation;

+- Conduct investigation; - Determine whether the allegations are proven according to the weight of evidence; - Prepare a report of its findings for submission to the President for the finality of the decision.

+25.3.
 Formal investigation and resolution shall commence five (5) working days from the receipt of the formal complaint.